-- d.
-Note that ongoing discussion will occur with stakeholders such as the Wellington Regional Chamber of Commerce and Business Porirua around specific analysis expectations beyond the current work available. - e.
-Accept the various offers of resource support and input to progress components of the WRS (through the proposed implementation agencies/forums) from the Wellington Regional Chamber of Commerce, Employers & Manufacturers Assn, Tertiary Education Providers, Central Government Agencies and Crown Research Institutes.
+- c.
+More strongly incorporate sustainability and climate change considerations into the WRS in the introductory text and principles and assessment criteria for WRS projects.
+(See Report Section 9 recommendations for new WRS page 2 text) - d.
+Note that ongoing discussion will occur with stakeholders such as the Wellington Regional Chamber of Commerce and Business Porirua around specific analysis expectations beyond the current work available. - Make more explicit that the WRS promotes a high degree of interaction and working together of all parties able to progress WRS concepts.
+Accept the various offers of resource support and input to progress components of the WRS (through the proposed implementation agencies/forums) including entities such as Go Wairarapa and from the Wellington Regional Chamber of Commerce, Employers Manufacturers Assn, Tertiary Education Providers, Central Government Agencies and Crown Research Institutes.
+(See Report Section 9 recommendations for new Inside Front Cover text and text changes for WRS pages 14 and 16).